chiao45/parpydtk2/docs/install.rst

     $ make && sudo make install

-Again, this assumes root access, adjust this based on your situation. `DTK2`_ needs to lie in the root directory of `Trilinos`_ and be turned on through switches ``DTrilinos_EXTRA_REPOSITORIES`` and ``DTrilinos_ENABLE_DataTransferKit``.
-The environment var ``MOAB_ROOT`` is where you install `MOAB`_.
+Again, this assumes root access, adjust this based on your situation. `DTK2`_ needs to stay in the root directory of `Trilinos`_ and be turned on through switches ``DTrilinos_EXTRA_REPOSITORIES`` and ``DTrilinos_ENABLE_DataTransferKit``.
+The environment var ``MOAB_ROOT`` is the place where you install `MOAB`_.

 .. note::